 “He was creative,” Chatman said.
-“He made it funny, and he made it fun. … And it wasn’t like he promised me the world, either.
+“He made it funny, and he made it fun.
+And it wasn’t like he promised me the world, either.
 Nothing was guaranteed.
 It was all based on my hard work.
-I think he did a great job, and after that, I was pretty much sold.”
+After that, I was pretty much sold.”

 Steelman was impressed, too.
 Not just by Drinkwitz’s on-the-spot recruiting pitch but by what impressed Gillin and App State about a year prior: his vision for the future.

-The other thing that impressed Steelman was that, while meeting with the curators, Drinkwitz noted he got a text from New England Patriots coach Bill Belichick during the meeting.
+The other thing that impressed Steelman was that, during the meeting, Drinkwitz noted a text he had just received.
+It was from New England Patriots coach Bill Belichick.